 RLF students pay $6,000 in tuition and meet about once every six weeks for a year, Rouse said.
 Students learn through a series of guest speaker and student presentations and classroom discussions about philosophy and how to achieve success.
 Students are also asked to read 40 textbooks, including "The Art of War," "The Pearl," and "The Celestine Prophecy."

 "I think of this course as a full contact experience," Rouse said.
-"You learn from your peers, and
+"You learn from your peers, and you have a chance to change."

 Addressing a need